 Spaceship Voyager is a new innovative investment platform that allows you to invest in future-friendly funds.
 Spaceship uses an index fund rather than an ETF, which is a slightly different way of trading, but there are some similarities.
-(If you do sign up use code EEDWARDS9L1 to get $20 AUD for free to kick start your investment journey).
-Just click ‘My Profile’ and ‘Promotions and Rewards’ to enter your code then it takes a few days to clear, and boom – your reward is invested!
+(If you do sign up use code S8OKQ7S03B to get $5 AUD for free to kick start your investment journey).

 In the UK, micro-investing is still in its infancy, but it is emerging.
 Wombat allows you to invest in “themes” which are ETFs related to specific interests or values that you might have.
 Moneybox also does everyday roundups, storing your rounded-up cashola in an investment account.
 Stocks and shares ISAs are also very popular.

 How can I get into investing in my twenties?

 Investing can be complicated, and if it’s not for you right now, that’s okay.
 It can be overwhelming and it’s another bloody balance to check and be heartbroken over and like seriously will I even have time to start investing because the new season of Making a Murderer is chewing up all my time?